-- ♦ Banner.
-Image containing the banner text and color. - ◆ Primary navigation bar.
-Images of navigation buttons as they appear and behave on the primary navigation bar. - ◆ Secondary navigation bar.
-Images of navigation buttons as they appear and behave on the secondary navigation bar. - ◆ Primary buttons.
-Design of the primary buttons in regular, highlighted, regular rollover, and highlighted rollover states. - ◆ Secondary buttons.
-Design of the secondary buttons in regular, highlighted, regular rollover, and highlighted rollover states. - ◆ Data list icons.
-Bullet graphic displayed when you use a data object to create a data list. - ♦ Background.
-Color or image used as a background of the page. - ◆ SiteStyle line.
+- Banner.
+Image containing the banner text and color. - Primary navigation bar.
+Images of navigation buttons as they appear and behave on the primary navigation bar. - Secondary navigation bar.
+Images of navigation buttons as they appear and behave on the secondary navigation bar. - Primary buttons.
+Design of the primary buttons in regular, highlighted, regular rollover, and highlighted rollover states. - Secondary buttons.
+Design of the secondary buttons in regular, highlighted, regular rollover, and highlighted rollover states. - Table Styles.
+Preview of the middle and border table regions as they appear in Page view. - Data list icons.
+Bullet graphic displayed when you use a data object to create a data list. - Page Background.
+Color or image used as a background of the page. - Additional Page Elements.
+Images of additional page elements used in Decorator styles. - Styled line.
 Image for lines placed with SiteStyle Line tool.